 These experiences make students’ coursework come alive, enabling them to explore the possibilities of their major, and helping them to achieve long-term educational and career goals.

 Service-Learning is part of Northeastern’s ethical mission as an urban university.
 But more than good works, service-learning on our campus is an academically rigorous experience.
-Service-Learning is a form of experiential learning involving partnerships between courses and community-based organizations.Center of Community Service
+Service-Learning is a form of experiential learning involving partnerships between courses and community-based organizations.Office of City and Community Engagement

 Student Research Pursuing research at the university level makes our students knowledge creators and develops their teamwork skills; and the discipline of mind that research requires is one of the best ways to learn to think critically.Undergraduate Student Research